Skip to content

 finish() yes yes Transitions to state \(\begin{cases}{c}^{n-1}_{\text{available}} &\text{if } n > 0 \\\text{finished} &\text{if } n = 0\end{cases}\)

-startFunctionContext() yes no Transitions to state \({c}^{n+1}_{\text{available}}\)
+startFunctionContext() yes yes Transitions to state \({c}^{n+1}_{\text{available}}\)

-monitorFunctionContext() yes yes When context \({c}^{n}\) finishes (finish() is being called), this stream returns a fresh authentication token for \({c}^{n-1}_{\text{available}}\)
+monitorFunctionContext() yes yes When context \({c}^{n}\) finishes (finish() is being called), this stream returns a fresh authentication token for \({c}^{n-1}\), if that context is in AVAILABLE state.

 getFunctionDetails() yes yes -

-setFunctionArgument() yes no Store arguments in context \({c}^{n}\)
+setFunctionArgument() yes yes Store arguments in context \({c}^{n}\)

 setFunctionResult() no yes Store results in context \({c}^{n-1}\)